It sends a chill down your spine right!

 - Be present and readily available.

-- Use project management apps to keep everyone aware of their responsibilities, run effective meetings, and keep them all on the same page.
+- Use project management tools to keep everyone aware of their responsibilities, run effective meetings, and keep them all on the same page.

 - Adopt a better communication plan by answering the following questions: